solomon-b/blog.cofree.coffee/markdown/2025-03-05-chat-bots-revisited.md

 > An Ay^B^ Mealy Machine is the \'universal thing\' that interacts with
 > a By^A^ Moore Machine.
 Its the universal thing that can be put
 > together with a By^A^ Moore Machine.
 They\'re not just two different
-> definitions, they are dual in certain sense. -- David Spivak
+> definitions, they are dual in a certain sense. -- David Spivak